codernewbie04/Story-App/README.md

 <br />

 #### The app has following packages:
-1. **base**: refers to a base class or framework that is used as the basis for implementing common and basic functions
+1. **base**: Refers to a base class or framework that is used as the basis for implementing common and basic functions
 2. **data**: It contains all the data accessing and manipulating components.
 3. **di**: Dependency providing classes using Hilt.
 4. **domain**: This layer contains the core business logic of the application and serves as the entry point for interaction between the presentation and data layers.